-Is The Supreme Court Going To Soon Give Haters Of The 'Deep State' What They Want?
+Is The Supreme Court About To Give Haters Of The 'Deep State' What They Want?

 He was charged with failing to register as a sex offender there, but Gundy's lawyers claimed that the registration requirement should not apply to their client, because it was enacted after his offense.
 They maintained that Congress could not delegate this much power to the attorney general.

 The Supreme Court majority rejected that argument on Thursday.
-Writing for a four-justice plurality, Justice Elena Kagan said Congress, in enacting SORNA and other legislation, had made clear that the law was to apply to all sex offenders, whether they were convicted before SORNA's passage or afterwards.
+Writing for a four-justice plurality, Justice Elena Kagan said Congress, in enacting SORNA and other legislation, had made clear that the law was to apply to all sex offenders, whether they were convicted before SORNA's passage or afterward.

 "Indeed, if SORNA's delegation [of power] is unconstitutional, then most of Government is unconstitutional — dependent as Congress is on the need to give discretion to executive officials to implement its programs," Kagan wrote.